cocos/cocos-docs/en/editor/index.md

     ![console](index/console.png)

     The **Console** displays error reports, warnings, or other editor- and engine-generated log messages.
-Please read the section [console](console/index.md) for details.
+For details, please review the [console](console/index.md) documentation.

 - **Preferences**